KarolChilimoniuk/my-editor/README.md

-# Secret Editor
+# Forest of Secrets Editor
 ***
 ### Introduction ⏩
-Secret editor is simple project which I prepared during my learning about localStorage.
+Forest of Secrets Editor is simple project which I prepared during my learning about localStorage.
 The main goal was learning how to save data from a form in localStorage, how to load data from localStorage and how to remove data.
-If you want, tell your secrets to localStorage.
+If you want, put your secrets in the forest (localStorage of course).
 [Online version is HERE](https://karolchilimoniuk.github.io/my-editor/?#) 🎭
 ***
 ### Technologies and Tools 🏗
 * HTML5  (semantic code and BEM)